SpaceX Starlink Satellite Internet Update 2020

 This plan for world domin—er, internet connectivity—would require SpaceX to launch about 2,800 more satellites—but at higher altitudes between 700 and 800 miles above the Earth.4 And hey, Alaskans, Musk is prepared to show you some love too by launching satellites that would orbit over the Earth’s poles.

-How to sign up for Starlink
+How to sign up for the Starlink beta

-But we must be getting closer to an actual launch date because the US Air Force is beta testing Starlink internet service with its Global Lightning program and Musk himself got to test out Starlink internet in his own home.
+We must be getting closer to an actual launch date because the US Air Force is beta testing Starlink internet service with its Global Lightning program and Musk himself got to test out Starlink internet in his own home.

 Yup, Musk sent a tweet through space using the Starlink satellites currently in orbit.
 Is that cool or what?